Backbone probability of planar Brownian motion: Introduction

-\textbf{Organization of the paper.} In Section~\ref{section-SLE loop}, we review the explicit relation between the laws of conformal radii and moduli for $\SLE_{8/3}$-type loops.
+\textbf{Organization of the paper.} In Section~\ref{section-SLE loop}, we first review the explicit relation between the laws of conformal radii and moduli for $\SLE_{8/3}$-type loops, which is an important ingredient of Theorem~\ref{thm:backbone}.
 Such relation was implicitly established in~\cite{ARS-Annulus}, and we will provide its proof in Appendix~\ref{appendix} for completeness.
-Then in Section~\ref{section-backbone-1}, we define a layer structure for the cut points of $B[0,\tau_\D]$ and solve it explicitly, based on the results of~\cite{cfsx} and Section~\ref{section-SLE loop}.
-Finally, we finish the proof of Theorem~\ref{thm:backbone} in Section~\ref{section-backbone-2}.
+Then Sections~\ref{section-backbone-1} and~\ref{section-backbone-sharp} are devoted to prove Theorem~\ref{thm:backbone}.

 \textbf{Basic notations.} For two compact sets $A,B\subset\C$, let $\dist(A,B):=\inf\{|a-b|:a\in A,b\in B\}$.
 For a simple loop $\ell\subset\C$, let $D(\ell)$ be the bounded connected component of $\C\backslash\ell$.
 For a simple loop $\ell\subset\C$ with $0\in D(\ell)$, we denote the conformal radius of $D(\ell)$ seen from 0 by $\CR(\ell,0)$, i.e. if $f:\D\to D(\ell)$ is a conformal map that fixes the origin, then $\CR(\ell,0)=|f'(0)|$.